Remote Working: Part 1 – Finding Your New Normal

 Last Monday, Simon brought his 8-year-old daughter to school after weeks in lockdown.
 Guilt and relief were competing in his paternal heart.
 Over the next few weeks, we will see a lessening of the stringent rules that most of us have been experiencing since March.
 The sudden shift to remote working has put immense pressure on the shoulders of many, especially those parenting and living in small spaces.
 While the urgency has lifted some constraints, the New Normal will demand more sustainable working-habits.
 These will be even more imperious as a recent study across 9 European countries has shown that teleworking can lessen efficiency and hurt team cohesion¹.

-This first article of our series “Remote-working” explores simple ways to:
+The first article of our series “Remote-working” explores simple ways to

 - maintain your energy level